rism-digital/rism.info/community.en.md

 # Welcome to the RISM Community!

+This is an example of an edit that we want to batch.

 The RISM Community is the place where contributors and other interested individuals can come together to exchange ideas and information.

 {% include image file="/images/community/Community572x300.png" pos="center" %}